 - a) When a ticket is cancelled within 24 hours of purchase, a full refund without penalty can be obtained.
 Air Canada will process the refund for tickets purchased directly from Air Canada.
-For tickets issued via a travel agency or another airline, cancellation and refund requests must be processed through the travel agency or that airline. - b) When a ticket is fully unused, the amount of refund will be the fare, fees, charges and surcharges paid less any applicable cancellation/change fee or penalty set out in the applicable fare rules. - c) When any ticket coupons have been used, the amount of the refund will be:
+For tickets issued via a travel agency or another airline, cancellation and refund requests must be processed through the travel agency or that airline, unless local law provides otherwise. - b) In all other cases, the amount of General Refund will be as follows and is subject to fare refundability in accordance to the fare rules: - i.
+When a ticket is fully unused, the amount of refund will be the fare, fees, charges and surcharges paid less any applicable cancellation/change fee or penalty set out in the applicable fare rules. - ii.
+When any ticket coupons have been used, the amount of the refund will be: